 Just imagine having a png for state A and another png for state B, and then having to do all this extra explanation to your teammates.
 Having a prototype helps immensely and makes meetings shorter.
 Specially for cases like the next one.

-Top Menu as a sticky header + Header and Tab Bar react to scrolling
+Option Three: Top Menu as a sticky header + Header and Tab Bar react to scrolling.

 It’s clear that our content, not the browser’s UI, is what’s important for the user.
 So we’ll now explore hiding the UI when the user scrolls to read more, and we’ll bring it back if they scroll back.